State-Augmented Graphs for Circular Economy Triage: Illustrative Numerical Example

 Recycle and disposal utilities are fixed due to their value and costs being fixed and independent of product health, assuming optimal disassembly pathing. $ U_{P,\mathrm{Rc}} = \mathrm{Rev}_{Rc}^{\mathrm{P}} -\Big(\sum_{e\in\tau} c_e +C^{\mathrm{proc}}_{\mathrm{Rc}}\big) = \boxed{30}, U_{M,\mathrm{Rc}} = \boxed{-15} , U_{M,\mathrm{Disp}} = \boxed{-85} .$ For health-dependent routes, retained value is parametrised via residual value ratios (RVR) as per Equation \ref{eq:batt_rev_costs} here, we define RVR functions for reuse and repurpose:

 Baseline values are $V_{\mathrm{Reu}}^{P}=600, V_{\mathrm{Reu}}^{M}=200, V_{\mathrm{Rep}}^{P}=250$ which would be recovered given a node in perfect health.
-The value that are used with the health score $\mathcal{H}$ in the RVR functions are normalised by the difference between the thresholds for admission.
+The $RVR$ values that are functions of the health score $\mathcal{H}$ are normalised by the difference between the thresholds for admission.
 However the numerator will always be $>0$ as the constant value is less than the threshold.
 This ensures that threshold encodes an allowance to cover for the costs as well as raw returned value.
-We fix the disassembly costs and expected revenue value as above and consider three diagnostic scenarios.
+We consider three diagnostic scenarios.
 This work stops short of computing all utilities for all nodes for all cases and instead highlights the maximal utility and any other node utilities that are noteworthy.
 Observations $o_{\tilde{v}}$ are assumed to consist solely of health scores $\mathcal{H}_{\tilde{v}}$ and are: